-Mikael Taylor - Catching up with Mikael
+Mikael Taylor: Catching up with Mikael

 Welding graduate Mikael Taylor found that school wasn't working for him, so he decided to make a career out of welding.
-He has successfully completed the National Certificate in Welding (Level 3) course.
+He has successfully completed the National Certificate in Welding (Level 3) programme.
 Recently, we had the chance to catch up with him and ask a few questions.

 Why did you choose future skills?

 I was looking to leave school as I wasn’t doing very well and that's when my dad saw an ad in the local newspaper.
 I had a look at the course options and welding caught my eye.
 I had been doing a bit of welding here and there so I thought I’d choose that as a career.

 I am currently at M&H Contractors but I’m hoping to get a full time job with Waste Management or another company.

 What were the best things about your programme?

 The best things were learning new welding methods and processes.
 I particularly enjoyed plasma cutting and oxy-fuel cutting.